After the success of the summer session held in August, we are excited to announce the our

-Early Entry Offer: ¥250,000 +tax (if you apply and pay by June 18th, 2019)
+Early Entry Offer: ¥250,000 +tax (if you apply and pay by September 20th, 2019)

 NOTE: Students will need to cover the costs of food, travel to

 Students will be provided accommodations for the duration of the program.

-Each student will be assigned to a private room in a modern student dormitory in the peaceful neighbourhood of Urawa,
+Each student will be given a private room in a modern student dormitory in the peaceful neighbourhood of Urawa,